 - Statistical measures of model performance are introduced for discrimination (such as the C-statistic and D-statistic) and calibration (calibration-in-the-large, calibration plots, calibration slope, calibration curve).

 - With all this knowledge, we then discuss sample size considerations for model development and validation, and new software to implement sample size calculations.

 - Day 3 focuses on the need for model performance to be evaluated in new data to assess its generalisability, namely external validation.

 - A framework for different types of external validation studies is provided, and the potential importance of model updating strategies (such as re-calibration techniques) are considered.

 - Novel topics are then considered, including: the use of pseudo-values to allow calibration curves in a survival model setting; the development and validation of models using large datasets (e.g. from e-health records) or multiple studies; the use of meta-analysis methods for summarising the performance of models across multiple studies or clusters; the role of net benefit and decision curve analysis to understand the potential role of a model for clinical decision making; and practical guidance about different ways in which prediction and prognostic models can be presented.

 How to apply:

-Registration is open, you can register for the course using a credit/debit card at the University online shop.
-The courses have minimum required attendance levels, and the University reserves the right to cancel or postpone the course if the minimum required number of delegates has not been achieved for the course.
+Registration is open, you can register for the course using a debit/credit on the university's online shop.
+The courses have minimum required attendance levels and the University reserves the right to cancel or postpone the course if the minimum required number of delegates has not been achieved for the course.

 For enquiries, please complete our enquiry form.